πŸš€⚡ Pioneering Power in Deep Space: The Essential Role of Radioisotope Thermoelectric Generators (RTGs)

 Powering exploration beyond the Sun

 In the vast expanse of space, where the Sun’s rays barely reach, RTGs are often essential for missions operating far from the Sun or in environments where sunlight is scarce.
-These devices convert heat from the decay of plutonium‑238 into electricity, using thermocouples powered by the Seebeck effect, a principle that converts temperature differences into electrical energy.
+These devices convert heat from the decay of plutonium‑238 into electricity, using thermocouples powered by the Seebeck Effect, a principle that converts temperature differences into electrical energy.
 See the diagram below for an illustration of RTG thermoelectric conversion.

 Why RTGs excel in deep space